 Sample collection and analysis began in July 2005 and is expected to continue for at least five years provided there is continued funding from federal and state agencies.
-The network currently contains 21 primary (load) sites (Table 1).
+The network currently contains 24 primary (load) sites (Table 1).
 Routine (predetermined date) monthly sampling is conducted at all sites.
 Eight samples collected during high flow conditions will be taken at all sites each year, preferably two storms per season.
 Storm events are targeted because large amounts of nutrients and sediments are moved during high flows.
 Routine sampling is conducted over a wide range in flow conditions to provide unbiased load calculations.
 Sites in the Maryland CBP Non-tidal network are shown on Figure 2.

 Depth integrated samples will be taken at equal width intervals and composited at all sites any time the site is sampled for the non-tidal network.
 Parameters and analytical methods are listed in Table 2.
-An additional sample will be taken from a churn splitter for sediment concentration any time high flow conditions are sampled.
+An additional sample will be taken from the churn sample splitter for sediment concentration any time high flow conditions are sampled.
 A sand/fine analysis will be performed on the sediment sample on a quarterly basis.

 The data collected under this project will be stored on a Maryland DNR server and submitted annually to the CBP for inclusion in the non-tidal network water-quality database of the Chesapeake Information Management System (CIMS).
-The data are also provided to staff of the U.S. Geological Survey (USGS).
-USGS staff will combine the concentration data collected by DNR with stream flow data to calculate nutrient and sediment loads using the USGS Estimator program.
-USGS will calculate loads on an annual basis after enough years of data have been collected to accurately estimate the model parameters predicted by Estimator.
+U.S. Geological Survey (USGS) staff will combine the concentration data collected by DNR with stream flow data to calculate nutrient and sediment loads using the USGS WRTDS model.
+USGS will calculate loads on an annual basis after enough years of data have been collected to accurately estimate the model parameters predicted by WRTDS.
 The loads can be used in CBP indicators and to demonstrate any improvements or deterioration in water quality to the public for the non-tidal network sites.